-Any four storey buildings that could be accommodated to be placed in northern, central and western areas (BLM Restructuring Zone) away from quieter eastern residential areas and sensitive southern fynbos area.
+Higher density buildings are recommended to be placed in northern, central and western areas (BLM Restructuring Zone) away from quieter eastern residential areas and sensitive southern fynbos area.
+Lower density buildings recommended to be planned for the east (quieter adjacent residential area) and environmentally sensitive southern sections (i.e. gradation of building heights from west (tallest) to east (lowest)).

 Density should not exceed 228 units at estimated 100m2 to 130m2 per unit.
 Solar power and water tanks are recommended to be included in the final SDP to augment water / energy requirements.